ictnlp/TruthX/README.md

 Source code for paper "TruthX: Alleviating Hallucinations by Editing Large Language Models in Truthful Space".

 **TruthX** is an inference-time method to elicit the truthfulness of LLMs by editing their internal representations in truthful space, thereby mitigating the hallucinations of LLMs.
-TruthX exhibits superiority in truthfulness control, enabling LLMs to generate *truthful* or *hallucinatory* responses by editing only a vector in truthful space.
+TruthX can control LLMs to generate *truthful* or *hallucinatory* responses by editing only a vector in truthful space.
 On the [TruthfulQA benchmark](https://paperswithcode.com/sota/question-answering-on-truthfulqa), TruthX yields an average **enhancement of 20% in truthfulness** across 13 advanced LLMs.

 <div  align="center">